A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Background of LoRaWAN

-COST 231-Hata-Model \cite{4510943} is a variation of the Hata model to extend its frequency range.
-The path loss prediction model is based on the basic system characteristics, where the frequency varies from 1500 to 2000 MHz, the distance between the EDs and GWs ranges from 1 to 20 km, while the antenna height is in 1-10 m and 30-200 m.
+The COST 231-Hata-model \cite{4510943} is a variation of the Hata model, extending its frequency range.
+The path-loss prediction model is based on basic system characteristics, where the frequency varies from 1500 to 2000~MHz, the distance between the EDs and GWs ranges from 1 to 20~km, while the antenna height is 1 to 10~m and 30 to 200~m.
 COST-231 Walfish-Ikegami model referred to COST-WI \cite{hari2003channel}, is a hybrid of the Walfish and Ikegami models that enhance path loss prediction by taking into consideration more variables to define large and medium-sized urban environments \cite{7765635}, namely the road widths, building heights, building spacing.
 Other propagation models were evaluated in \cite{Harinda2019, 8739575, 8767299} for the LoRaWAN use cases in urban, indoor, and outdoor environments, which are not in the scope of this paper.

-\subsubsection{Channel characterization}
+\subsubsection{Channel Characterization}

-Establishing the Signal-to-Noise Ratio (SNR) threshold $SNR_{th}$, which is based on how to compute the receiver Sensitivity (S), is the critical component of LoRa wireless communication systems.
+Establishing the signal-to-noise ratio (SNR) threshold $SNR_{th}$, which is based on how to compute the receiver sensitivity ($S$), is a critical component of LoRa wireless communication systems.
 There are different $SNR_{th}$ for each SF that is valid in the absence of interference for accurate demodulation of received signals.
-Table \ref{tab:SNRth} shows the dependency of SNR limit to LoRa features as the SFs, DR, and the numbers of chips per symbol.
-The noise floor power level divided by the receiver sensitivity yields this threshold.
-According to the SNR threshold for each SF provided by Semtech's report, the $SNR_{th}$ changes by 2.
-5 dB for every single increase in SF.
-The receiver sensitivity of a LoRa transceiver using the Bandwidth $BW$ is calculated as follow for each SF:
+Table~\ref{tab:SNRth} lists the dependency of SNR limit on LoRa features, such as the SF, DR, and the number of chips per symbol.
+The noise-floor power level divided by the receiver sensitivity yields this threshold.
+For each SF provided by Semtech's report, the SNR threshold changes by 2.
+5 dB for every increase in SF.
+The receiver sensitivity of a LoRa transceiver using the Bandwidth $BW$ is calculated as follows for each SF:

-Where NF = 6 is the noise figure tolerance at a GW and is fixed for a hardware implementation, while -174 dBm is the thermal noise density impacted mainly by the receiver temperature.
+where NF = 6 is the noise-figure tolerance at a GW and is fixed for a hardware implementation, whereas -174~dBm is the thermal noise density primarily affected by the receiver temperature.